Times Square takeover: Participation

 Joining the protest was pop star Rihanna, who attended incognito and helped writing protest signs.

-The take over was organized by anti-racism activist Jack Liang, in collaboration with the activist group Freedom March.
+The take over was organized by anti-racism activists Jack Liang, and Oliver Pras in collaboration with the activist group Freedom March.

 Responses

 New York City Police Commissioner Dermot Shea announced a new initiative to combat the anti-Asian violence, with plans to deploy teams of undercover officers of Asian descent "to prevent New Yorkers from becoming victims in the first place."

 Holding these events has raised awareness among the American people about the seriousness of the current state of racism in their country, and has brought the Stop Asian Hate and Black Lives Matter movements closer together.